 April 29: The Houthis vowed to intensify rocket attacks on Saudi Arabia and said that they were manufacturing their own ballistic missiles.

 Three Saudi soldiers died in clashes with the Houthis along the Yemen-Saudi Arabia border, the Saudi Press Agency said.

 May 9: The Houthis fired missiles at economic targets in Riyadh.
-Saudi Arabia intercepted one missile and another landed in an uninhabitated area in the desert south of the capital.
+Saudi Arabia intercepted one missile, and another missile landed in an uninhabited area in the desert south of the capital.